ravaioli/solarpunk-mandala/guides/protocols/05-dinacharya-daily-rhythms.md

 - Notice shift from dream consciousness to waking consciousness
 - Practice "conscious sleeping": Awareness resting in awareness
 - Maintain thread of consciousness through sleep states

+*Scientific Rationale Augmentation:* Consistent sleep-wake timing is a stronger predictor of long-term health than duration alone [reference: Dinacharya Ref 15].
+The practices of sleep hygiene and air quality optimization directly create the conditions for this consistency and for the critical physical restoration of deep (N3) sleep.

 **SPM Integration:** Analytic Idealism applied to sleep states **Why it works**: Maintaining a consistent sleep schedule is linked to lower mortality risk, independent of sleep duration [5].
 The first half of the night contains the highest proportion of deep (N3) sleep, critical for physical restoration and memory consolidation.